Now Reading

 My family and friends have been very supportive of us.
 I truly owe them, and everyone who voted for us, a huge thank you, because without them we wouldn’t be where we are now.

-How long were you both training before you two joined the contest?
+How long were you both training before you joined the contest?

-How tough was it when it came to preparing Pudsey for all the challenges ahead?
+How tough was it preparing Pudsey for all the challenges ahead?

 Very!
-Usually it takes months to make a routine, put it together, practice and then perfect it, but with BGT you don’t get months.
-We had three weeks to make our semi final routine and then about two weeks for our final one.
-I was amazed how well Pudsey coped with the whole experience.
+Usually, it takes months to make a routine, put it together, practice and then perfect it, but with BGT you don’t get months.
+We had three weeks to make our semi-final routine and then about two weeks for our final one.
+I was amazed at how well Pudsey coped with the whole experience.
 He just took it all in his stride.
 He is a real star.
 I am sure he makes you proud.

 I am extremely proud of him.
-For a dog with no experience of the TV or film world, he has adapted to it so well.
-He is a natural show off which really helps, and he just has a face for TV.
+For a dog with no experience in the TV or film world, he has adapted to it so well.
+He is a natural show-off which really helps, and he just has a face for TV.

 What’s special about Pudsey?

 Pudsey will always do his best at whatever I ask of him.
-He is totally unique starting from his undershot jaw, which makes him look like he’s smiling, to his big fluffy head, to the way he stands so upright on his hind legs and walks almost human like.
+He is totally unique starting from his undershot jaw, which makes him look like he’s smiling, to his big fluffy head, to the way he stands so upright on his hind legs and walks almost human-like.
 All he ever wants is some treats, love, and to know that he is making me happy.
-I am honored to have such a special dog with so much talent.
+I am honoured to have such a special dog with so much talent.

 How has your life changed since then and in what ways?